Maths for life and work (level 1)

 When I've finished, what course can I do next?

-After successfully completing this course you should be able move on to the next part of this three part course.
+After successfully completing this part you should be able move on to the next part of this course.
 There are many other courses you can do before, during or after this course.
 These include:

-• Becoming confident in algebra: problem-solving with equations (level 1-2)
+• Bitesize maths: becoming confident with algebra, problem-solving and equations (level 1-2)

-• Becoming data literate: how to understand the data all around you (level 1-2)
+• Becoming data literate: how to understand and interpret the data all around you (level 1-2)

 • Becoming confident with digital skills: on your computer and online (beginner)